Model Providers

 name, llm_tool, model, model_server (optional)

 You don’t need to declare a model server for the vendor-default path.
-Every detected LLM tool has an implicit builtin:
+Every detected LLM tool has an implicit first-party default:

 | llm_tool | implicit model_server |